The idea started as a joke. My friend Val had collected enough hot sauces to fill a shelf, and one night she said we should taste them all.

 The tasting station

-Lay the twelve bottles in order from mildest to hottest.
-Place bread and milk at both ends of the table.
+Lay the bottles in order from mildest to hottest.
+Put bread and milk at both ends of the table.
 Give each person a tasting card and a pen.

 Step 3: Run the tasting